djsudduth/keep-it-markdown/README.md

 ## Thank You
 Thanks for trying this markdown converter!
 I hope you find it useful!
 There's always room for improvement.
-Feel free to add issues to the issues list.
+Feel free to add questions or issues to the issues list.